Afshin-A/Obsidian/CS/Cores vs Threads.md

 # Atomic Operations
 >**Atomic operations** are a sequence of operations that are executed as a single, indivisible unit, meaning they are either completed fully or not at all, with no intermediate state visible to other processes or threads.
 They are crucial for preventing *data races* in multi-threaded environments by ensuring that shared data is accessed and updated predictably, even when multiple threads try to access it simultaneously.

-A **lock/mutex** is a record—a "synchronization primitive"—that holds two things: the calling thread's identity (address, name, etc..) and the status of the thread (whether if it's locked or free).
+A **lock/mutex** is a record—a "synchronization primitive"—that holds two things: the calling thread's identity (address, name, etc..) and the status of the thread (whether if it's free or locked).
 The locks have methods for locking and unlocking threads.
 Threads will call these methods.

 If a thread attempts to access a critical section that's locked (already in use by another thread), the **operating system scheduler** places it in a waiting queue, where it goes into a blocked state.
 When the thread is done, it'll call the unlock method, which frees up the resource and calls upon the operating system to wake up another waiting thread.